wptrainingteam/learn-wp-content/block-course-cohort/week-06.md

 }
 ```

+[INFO] There's an even better way to do this, which is to remove the `save.js` file altogether, but you'll learn about that in a future lesson.

-Once the new block code is build, remove the block from the post or page you're working on, save the content, then refresh the browser before adding the block again.
+Once the new block code is built, remove the block from the post or page you're working on, save the content, then refresh the browser before adding the block again.

 Now, preview or view the post or page on the front end.

-You should see the output of the $attributes variable, which is an array of all the attributes relevant to the block's output.
+You should see the output of the `$attributes` variable, which is an array of all the attributes relevant to the block's output.

 [Block output](/images/save-02.png)